qdj0511/Linkis-Doc/en_US/Architecture_Documents/Public_Enhancement_Services/ContextService/ContextService_Cache.md

 The storage structure of ContextCache is divided into three layers:

-**ContextCach:** stores the mapping relationship between ContextID and ContextIDValue, and can complete the recovery of ContextID according to the LRU algorithm;
+**ContextCache:** stores the mapping relationship between ContextID and ContextIDValue, and can complete the recovery of ContextID according to the LRU algorithm;

-**ContextIDValue: ** CSKeyValueContext that has stored all context information and indexes of ContextID.
+**ContextIDValue:** CSKeyValueContext that has stored all context information and indexes of ContextID.
 And count the memory and usage records of ContestID.

 **CSKeyValueContext:** Contains the CSInvertedIndexSet index set that stores and supports keywords according to type, and also contains the storage set CSKeyValueMapSet that stores ContextKey and ContextValue.